VUB-HYDR/QSWAT_Automated_Workflow/README.md

 # QSWAT_Automated_Workflow v1.5.8

-Automated workflow for setting up the SWAT Model presented in Chawanda et al., 2018 EMS.
+Automated workflow for setting up the SWAT Model presented in Chawanda et al., 2019 EMS.
+## Find instructions in the [User mannual](./manual.pdf)

 ## What is new in v1.5.8?
 Included mechanism to go back from model to input data and namelist.
-New setting in the namelist include:
+New features in the namelist include:
-   * Model_2_namelist
-   * ET_method
-   * Routing_method
-   * Rainfall_timestep
+   * Create Figures
-   * Run_off_method
+   * Run Calibration

 Descriptions are included in the namelist.

 ## To Install
 [Qgis 2.6.1 (32bit)](http://qgis.org/downloads/QGIS-OSGeo4W-2.6.1-1-Setup-x86.exe)